s88leigh/Click-Button-To-Change-Color/README.md

 # Click-Button-To-Change-Color
-This is just a simple code that will allow user to change the color of the box and reset the color when the buttons Pink, Blue, Reset buttons are clicked.
+This code demonstrates the use of functions.
+Here, the user can change the color of the small box by clicking on one of the 3 buttons below it.